Geoffrey Miller (psychologist): Human evolution

-Miller's 2003 book, The Mating Mind: How Sexual Choice Shaped the Evolution of Human Nature, proposes that human mate choices, courtship behavior, behavior genetics, psychometrics, and life cycle patterns support the survival value of traits related to sexual selection, such as art, morality, language, and creativity.
+Miller's 2000 book, The Mating Mind: How Sexual Choice Shaped the Evolution of Human Nature, proposes that human mate choices, courtship behavior, behavior genetics, psychometrics, and life cycle patterns support the survival value of traits related to sexual selection, such as art, morality, language, and creativity.
 According to Miller, the adaptive design features of these traits suggest that they evolved through mutual mate choice by both sexes to advertise heritable fitness.

 Behavior

 Miller's clinical interests are the application of fitness indicator theory to understand the symptoms, demographics, and behavior genetics of schizophrenia and mood disorders.
 His other interests include the origins of human preferences, aesthetics, utility functions, human strategic behavior, game theory, experiment-based economics, the ovulatory effects on female mate preferences, and the intellectual legacies of Darwin, Friedrich Nietzsche, and Thorstein Veblen.

-In 2007, Miller (with Joshua Tybur and Brent Jordan) published an article in Evolution and Human Behavior, concluding, based on a sample size of eighteen strippers at a club in Albuquerque, New Mexico, over a two-month period, that lap danceers make more money during ovulation.
+In 2007, Miller (with Joshua Tybur and Brent Jordan) published an article in Evolution and Human Behavior, concluding, based on a sample size of eighteen strippers at a club in Albuquerque, New Mexico, over a two-month period, that lap dancers make more money during ovulation.
 For this paper, Miller won the 2008 Ig Nobel Award in Economics.

 In his 2009 book, Spent: Sex, Evolution and the Secrets of Consumerism, Miller attempts to apply Darwinism to consumerism, arguing that marketing has exploited our inherited instincts to display social status for reproductive advantage.
 He makes the claim that marketing persuades people—particularly the young—that the most effective way to display social status is through consumption choices, rather than conveying traits such as intelligence and personality through direct communication.
 Miller states that marketing limits its own success by simplistically emphasizing wealth and status over kindness, creativity, or intelligence.

 In 2019, Miller self-published a collection of his own essays about virtue signalling, titled Virtue Signaling: Essays on Darwinian Politics & Free Speech.